Restricted volumes and divisorial Zariski decompositions: Preliminaries

 \subsection{Lebesgue decompositions}

-We can always locally see a positive current $T$ as the differential form with positive measure coefficients.
-A positive measure admits a Lebesgue decomposition into the absolutely continuous part and the singular part with respect to the Lesbegue measure.
-This decomposition is local.
-However we can globally glue the absolutely continuous part and the singular part by the uniqueness of a Lebesgue decomposition.
-So we obtain the docomposition $T = T_{\ac} + T_{\sing}$, where $T_{\ac}$ is the form with ${L^{1}_{loc}}$-function coefficients.
-Then we have $T_{\ac} \geq \gamma $ when $T \geq \gamma $ for some smooth form $\gamma$.
-In particular the absolutely continuous part $T_{\ac}$ is positive, when $T$ is a positive current.
-Note that $T_{\ac}$ is not $d$-closed in general even if $T$ is $d$-closed.
-Then we can define the wedge $T_{\ac}^{k}$ almost everywhere since $T_{\ac}$ is a positive form with ${L^{1}_{loc}}$-function coefficients (Refer to \cite{Bou02} for more details).
+A positive current $T$ can be locally regarded as a $(1,1)$-form with measure coefficients.
+Thus it admits the Lebesgue decomposition into the absolutely continuous part and the singular part with respect to the Lebesgue measure.
+Therefore we obtain the decomposition $T = T_{\ac} + T_{\sing}$, where $T_{\ac}$ (resp. $T_{\sing}$) is the absolutely continuous part (resp. the singular part) of $T$.
+This decomposition is globally determined thanks to the uniqueness of the Lebesgue decomposition.
+Now $T_{\ac}$ is considered as a $(1, 1)$-form with ${L^{1}_{loc}}$-function coefficients.
+Thus we can define the product $T_{\ac}^{k}$ of $T_{\ac}$ almost everywhere.
+We have $T_{\ac} \geq \gamma $ if $T \geq \gamma $ for some smooth $(1,1)$-form $\gamma$.
+In particular, the absolutely continuous part $T_{\ac}$ is positive if $T$ is a positive $(1,1)$-current (see \cite[Section 2.3]{Bou02} for more details).